 The company has 40 million Xbox Live customers, while Apple has sold fewer than 10 million Apple TVs.

-Microsoft has 40 million Xbox Live subscribers, which anyone can become for free just by owning Windows, an Xbox, or maybe even one of Steve Ballmer’s sweaty old shirts.
+40 million Xbox Live subscribers, which anyone can become for free just by owning Windows, an Xbox, or maybe even one of Steve Ballmer’s sweaty old shirts.

 With Xbox Live, Microsoft hasn’t tried to outshine its partners.